 Review Speech Therapy recommendations, strategies, and home program.
 Complete exercises.
 Provide feedback and tweaks to the treatment plan.

-Each visit is packed with a solid 50-60 minutes of extensive treatment, again per program instructions.
+Each visit is packed with a solid 50-60 minutes of extensive treatment, again per program instruction.

 Sometimes, if Speech Therapy is not recommended (i.e. if the issue is mild and the patient appears safe in the home) I will do an evaluation only and provide education and a home program on the spot.